briangershon/ufo/README.md

     npm run lint

-## Build a library to use on another site
+## Build as a library to use on another site

     # create `dist/ufo-widget.js`
     npm run build-library